vmave/transaction-analytics/README.md

 ## Assumptions & notes

-- Dataset is mocked locally; wiring to a backend would replace the in-memory `parseTransactions` call while keeping the pivot builder intact.
+- Dataset is mocked locally.
 - Column grouping requires at least one field; row grouping is a single field.
 Axis-specific uniqueness is enforced to avoid duplicate selections on the same axis.
 - Amounts are parsed as numbers for aggregation; sums include negative values.

 ## Next steps (given more time)

-- Add server-side API + persistence (Django/PostgreSQL) and hydrate the UI from it.
 - Extend filters (e.g., by year or type) and add CSV export.
 - Add column formatting controls (currency/precision) and subtotals per hierarchy level.